 National Science Foundation gave $2M to Lorenzo Mangolini, a UC Riverside materials scientist who aims to make quantum computers operational at room temperature.
-This is the second grant UC Riverside UC Riverside won a $450k grant from the Southern California Energy Innovation Network last month.
+This is the second grant UC Riverside won, a $450k grant from the Southern California Energy Innovation Network last month.

-Well, the current technology requires that these computers run in “cryogenic conditions,” which means that they are operated at very low lab-grade temperatures (-273°C to be precise).
+The current technology requires that these computers run in “cryogenic conditions,” which means that they are operated at very low lab-grade temperatures (-273°C, to be precise).

 Scientists call it a limiting factor of Quantum computers which makes it impossible for researchers and organizations to use these compute machines outside of high-tech research companies.
-This is turn means these computers are not produced in bulk.
-As a result, the society at large cannot benefit from these powerful computers.
+This, in turn, means these computers are not produced in bulk.
+As a result, society at large cannot benefit from these powerful computers.

 The breakthrough lies in alternative materials and structures

-The National Science Foundation has provided $2M grant to Mangolini’s research team and the way the team is using a ‘first principle’ method to solve the problem.
+The National Science Foundation has provided a $2M grant to Mangolini’s research team and how the team uses a ‘first principle’ method to solve the problem.
 UC Riverside’s Holy Ober explains it:

 The project will integrate silicon quantum dots with carefully designed organic molecules to optimize optical and electronic coupling between the two components so the computers can operate without need for cryogenic conditions.Holy Ober, Author at UC Riverside News

 Mangolini’s team will use the inorganic component to store and optically access quantum information at room temperature is a Silicon quantum dot, a sort of nanoparticle with optical and electronic properties.